maksgal/memo-card-game/README.md

 # memo-card-game
-Simple memory-card game written on simple Javascript =)
+Simple memory-card game written on simple Javascript =) You either love it or you hate it!